+General Counsel and Chief Compliance Officer (11)
-(1) The amounts reported in this column represent commencement bonuses for Ms. Barrett, Mr. Mullennix and Dr. Schoenberg.

-(2) Represents the aggregate grant-date fair value of the restricted stock units awarded to the Named Executive Officer for the applicable year, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC Topic 718") and does not take into account estimated forfeitures, which value is based on the closing market price of our ordinary shares on the date of grant.

-(3) Represents the aggregate grant-date fair value of the stock options awarded to the Named Executive Officer for the applicable year, calculated in accordance with ASC Topic 718, and does not take into account estimated forfeitures related to service-based conditions.
-The assumptions used in the calculation of these amounts are included in our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 2, 2020.

-(4) The amounts reported in this column represent annual performance-based bonuses earned for 2017, 2018 and 2019.
-For more information, see "-Annual Performance Bonus" above.
+- (1) The amounts reported in this column represent commencement bonuses for Ms. Barrett, Ms. Henderson, Mr. Mullennix, Dr. Schoenberg and Mr. Smith. - (2) Represents the aggregate grant-date fair value of the restricted stock units awarded to the Named Executive Officer for the applicable year, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC Topic 718") and does not take into account estimated forfeitures, which value is based on the closing market price of our ordinary shares on the date of grant. - (3) Represents the aggregate grant-date fair value of the stock options awarded to the Named Executive Officer for the applicable year, calculated in accordance with ASC Topic 718, and does not take into account estimated forfeitures related to service-based conditions.
+The assumptions used in the calculation of these amounts are included in our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 2, 2020. - (4) The amounts reported in this column represent annual performance-based bonuses earned for 2018, 2019 and 2020.
+For more information, see "-Annual Performance Bonus" above. - (5) The amounts reported in this column for 2018 and 2019 represent the value of company paid life insurance.
+Amounts in 2020 represent the value of company paid life insurance, company contribution to 401(k) plans and other company paid health, dental and disability insurance premiums.
+In addition, amounts include \$93,478 and \$224,347 in severance payments for Mr. Pfreundschuh and Mr. Mullennix, respectively. - (6) Ms. Barrett has served as our Chief Executive Officer since January 2019 - 7) Ms. Henderson has served as our Chief Financial Officer since October 2020. - (8) Mr. Pfreundschuh served as our Chief Financial Officer from August 2018 to October 2020. - (9) Mr. Mullennix served as our Chief Operating Officer from February 2018 to April 2020. - (10) Dr. Schoenberg has served as our Chief Medical Officer since December 2017, prior to which he was our Medical Director. - (11) Mr. Smith has served as our General Counsel and Chief Compliance Officer since August 2020.

-(5) The amounts reported in this column represent the following for 2017: for Mr. Bentsur, \$71,498 for employer contributions to pension plan and \$16,169 in vehicle related costs.
-The amounts reported in this column represent the following for 2018: for Mr. Bentsur, \$2,792,487 in stock option and award acceleration costs, \$401,250 in severance payments, \$55,514 for employer contributions to pension plan and \$17,073 in vehicle related costs.
-The amounts reported in this column represent the following for 2019: for Mr. Bentsur represent vehicle related costs, employer pension contributions, cellphone reimbursement and study funds.
-Amounts for Ms. Barrett, Mr. Pfreundschuh and Mr. Mullennix for each year reported represent the value of company paid life insurance.
-The employer pension plan contributions described above were made pursuant to Section 14 of the Israeli Severance Pay Law, 5723-1963.
-These contributions are held and administered by insurance companies or pension funds.

-(6) Ms. Barrett has served as our Chief Executive Officer since January 3, 2019

-(7) Mr. Bentsur resigned on January 2, 2019.

-(8) Mr. Pfreundschuh has served as our Chief Financial Officer since August 2018.

-- (9) Mr. Mullennix has served as our Chief Operating Officer since February 2018.
-Mr. Mullennix's employment with the Company will terminate on April 30, 2020. - (10) Dr. Schoenberg has served as our Chief Medical Officer since December 2017, prior to which he was our Medical Director.

-2019 Grants of Plan-Based Awards Table
+2020 Grants of Plan-Based Awards Table

-The following table sets forth information relating to the grant of plan-based incentive awards to our Named Executive Officers in 2019:
+The following table sets forth information relating to the grant of plan-based incentive awards to our named executive officers in 2020: